List of condominiums in Las Vegas: Trump International

 Trump International is located near the Las Vegas Strip.
 Groundbreaking took place in 2005.
 The 64-floor tower was built on 3 acre of property that had been used as part of the Frontier's rear parking lot.
 The project cost $500 million, and was opened in 2008, with a total of 1,282 condominium units and hotel rooms.
 A second tower had been planned, but was postponed due to poor economic conditions.
 Construction of the second tower had been expected to begin in late 2008.

 Turnberry Place

 Turnberry Place was announced in June 1998, and consists of four 40-story condominium towers located east of the Las Vegas Strip.

 Turnberry Towers

 Turnberry Towers is a two-tower property near the Las Vegas Strip.
 The towers stand 45 stories and contain a total of 636 units.

 Vdara

 Vdara is a condo hotel located within CityCenter on the Las Vegas Strip.
 It opened in December 2008, and includes 1,495 units.

 Veer Towers

 Veer Towers, also located within CityCenter, consists of twin towers that stand 37 stories high and include 670 condominium units.
 The towers opened in July 2010.

 Waldorf Astoria Las Vegas

 The Waldorf Astoria hotel includes 225 condominiums and is located within CityCenter.
 It was opened in December 2009 as the Mandarin Oriental, and rebranded as the Waldorf Astoria in 2018.

+Under construction projects

+Four Seasons

+Four Seasons Private Residences Las Vegas is a $1 billion condominium project.
+It is being constructed on 11 acres in the community of MacDonald Highlands, located within the city of Henderson, itself a part of the Las Vegas Valley.
+The project will include 171 units, spread across two towers rising 24 and 25 stories.
+It will be the first high-rise structure in Henderson, and the first new condominium high-rise in the Las Vegas Valley since Veer Towers, finished in 2010.

+The project was announced in November 2021, by Azure Resorts and Luxus Developments, and was originally known as Pinnacle Residences at MacDonald Highlands.
+It was conceived by Azure founder Jim Reilly, a resident of nearby Seven Hills who had become personally interested in high-rise living.
+He soon found that there was demand for a high-rise condominium property in Henderson.
+In 2023, a branding and management deal was announced with Four Seasons Hotels.
+Site preparation began that year, and construction is expected to conclude by 2026.
+As of 2025, move-ins are expected in 2027 with a majority of units already sold.